tremblap/ipoke-/README.md

 #### Description
 This is an interpolating version of the staple Max object poke~, which allows to write to the buffers without leaving unfilled indices when writing faster than realtime.

-This port was made possible thanks to the FluCoMa project (http://www.flucoma.org/) funded by the European Research Council (https://erc.europa.eu/) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 725899)
+The maintenance, update, and 64 bit port were made possible thanks to the FluCoMa project (http://www.flucoma.org/) funded by the European Research Council (https://erc.europa.eu/) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 725899)

 #### Why was this utility needed
 It was impossible to emulate the musical behaviour of bespoke resampling digital delay pedals in Max.
 Now it is.